floating-ui/react-popper/README.md

-# This library is in maintanence mode!
+# This library is in maintenance mode!

 **Popper has been rebranded to Floating UI and this project has been superseded by the [official Floating UI React bindings](https://floating-ui.com/docs/react-dom).**